 Can we be too generous?

-We start out wanting to share so much, to help people with everything we know.
+Overwhelm, confuse and even bore.
+We try to include so much that it ends up cluttered and confusing – for us as well as our audience.
+We start out wanting to help people with everything we know.
 So we keep adding.
 More and more until we’ve drifted way off course.

 How do we find our way back?
 Better still, how do we prevent getting lost in the first place?

-It’s self-centred because it’s more about what we want people to know, than what is best for them.
+It’s self-centred because it’s more about what we want people to know, than what they might need to know.

 We help our audience far more if we can clearly explain the point we’re trying to make even before we start writing.
 If we keep asking as we’re writing: What’s my point?
 If we ruthlessly edit out anything that doesn’t support our point.